Stylised illustration of a jazz band by The Jetset Society with singer, piano and drums in a lounge

 When music should define the evening

-A live band is strong when music should feel visible, premium and connecting: during reception, dinner, programme moments and on the dance floor.
+A live band is strong when music should feel visible and connecting: during reception, dinner, programme moments and on the dance floor.

 When the evening continues very late

-Additional music can be useful for very late hours.
-The live band shapes the representative main part; afterwards, a suitable follow-up solution can extend the later atmosphere.
+Recorded music can be useful for very late hours.
+The live band shapes the formal main part; afterwards, a suitable follow-up option can extend the later atmosphere.

-The basic decision between live music, additional music and a combination is explained in detail on the page Live band or DJ?.
-For Christmas parties, the key question is often whether music should only stay in the background or visibly and emotionally shape the end-of-year celebration.
+The page Live band or DJ? explains the basic choice between live music, recorded music and a combination.
+For Christmas parties, the key question is usually this: should music stay in the background, or visibly and emotionally shape the end-of-year celebration?

 Technical setup, volume and room